xl0/lovely-docs/doc_db/huntabyte_shadcn-svelte/dark-mode/essence.md

-Dark mode implementation for Svelte and Astro frameworks.
+Dark mode setup for Svelte and Astro